 Property and equipment is stated at cost.
 Depreciation is computed using the straight-line method over the shorter of the estimated useful lives of the assets or the applicable lease term.
 The carrying amount at the balance sheet date of long-lived assets under construction in process include construction costs to date on capital projects that have not been completed, assets being constructed that are not ready to be placed into service, and assets that are not currently in service.
-On a periodic basis costs within construction in process are reviewed and a determination is made if the assets being developed will be put into use.
-If it is concluded that the asset will not be put into use, the costs will be expensed.
-If the asset will be put into use, the costs are transferred to property and equipment when substantially all of the activities necessary to prepare the assets for their intended use are completed.
+These costs are transferred to property and equipment when substantially all of the activities necessary to prepare the assets for their intended use are completed.
 Depreciation commences upon completion.